somleng/somleng-scfm/docs/GETTING_STARTED.md

 ### Create a Callout Population

 In order to populate a callout we create what's called callout population.
 This will allow us to preview the contacts that will be called before actually queuing the population process.
 A callout population is a type of batch operation.
-A batch operation can be one of a few different types and can be previewed queued, and requeued for processing (more on this later).
+A batch operation can be one of a few different types and can be previewed and queued for processing (more on this later).

 Let's go ahead and create a batch operation for populating the callout.
 Take notice of the url in the command below `/api/callouts/1/batch_operations`.
 Here `1` is the id of the callout created in the previous step.
 We are creating a batch operation of type `BatchOperation::CalloutPopulation` on the the callout with the id `1`.